ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     ```
 ### CLOSURES
 - are anonymous functions that can capture their environment
+    - really are anonymous structs that have members which are references to the captured values and an anonymous function
 - compiler auto-implments each closure into 3 traits
     - `FnOnce`- can only be run once, basically if ownership is transfered, aka moved out of it's environment
         - all closures can be called at least once so they all implement this